 A mix of a ballad and hell fire and brimstone - that's what I like to call my music.
 A little alternative pop with some rootsy southerness built right in.
 I've played in many groups and incarnations - the Orderlies, Dirty Blonde, Endymion, Emma Hern and the Offenders, Chris Yurchuck, and, of course, solo.
-My Latest project incorporates two of my dear friends - Rene Carillo on Cajon and Chris Markunas on anything with strings, really.
+My Latest project incorporates two of my dear friends in our band, "CHEAP COMFORT" - Rene Carillo on Cajon and Chris Markunas on anything with strings, really.
 We are honing in on a good roots rock sound that's all on its own.

 Here's my full bio..